 There is no photographer's stamp on this photograph.

-An Automatic Totalisators Limited product promotion document titled The PREMIER (JULIUS) AUTOMATIC TOTALISATOR, written in 1930, has a low resolution copy of a photograph of this tote house.
-The primary differences are that it is a slightly more distant view which includes the bank in this tote house on the right hand side and there are staff in that photo.
-The annotation for this image reads: FIG. 40.
+An Automatic Totalisators Limited product promotion document titled The PREMIER (JULIUS) AUTOMATIC TOTALISATOR has a low resolution copy of a photograph like the one in the image at the top of this page.
+The primary differences are that the one in the document has a slightly more distant view which includes the bank in this tote house on the right hand side and there are staff in that photo.
+The annotation for that photograph reads: FIG. 40.
 Interior of the ticket selling room Singapore Turf Club Totalisator Building.
 There is an image of the associated page in the Automatic Totalisator product promotion document, in the photo gallery of this website.
-To view this, click on the image above and scroll down to the section titled Miscellaneous Images and select the image thumbnail with associated text starting This is a page extracted from a company document titled The PREMIER (JULIUS) AUTOMATIC TOTALISATOR ...
+To view this, click on the image at the top of the page and scroll down to the section titled Miscellaneous Images and select the image thumbnail with associated text starting This is a page extracted from a company document titled The PREMIER (JULIUS) AUTOMATIC TOTALISATOR.

 Following are two extracts from the Automatic Totalisators Limited company magazine titled Tote Topics, Winter 1978 edition.
 It relates to Singapore totalisator in the computer era, 52 years after the Julius Tote was installed: